 Fitting a door bar

-Door bars neatly join different flooring types across door thresholds.
+Door bars are the metal or wooden strips that you typically find in doorways.
+These neatly join different flooring types across door thresholds and help secure seams as well as make your carpets look neat.
 Read our top tips for how to fit your door bar correctly:

 1: Make sure you have the right door bar depending on your flooring types and heights.

 2: The correct position for a door bar is centrally across the threshold so it cannot be seen on either side when the door is closed.
 Once you have positioned your door bar centrally like this, cut the bar to the right length with a hack saw.